Amy Winehouse: Violence and legal difficulties

-In 2006, Winehouse admitted to punching a female fan in the face for criticising her for having a relationship with then-boyfriend Blake Fielder-Civil.
-She then attacked Fielder-Civil as he attempted to calm her down, kneeing him in the crotch.
+In 2006, Winehouse admitted to punching a female fan in the face after the fan criticised her relationship with Fielder‑Civil.
+She then attacked Fielder-Civil as he tried to calm her down, kneeing him in the crotch.
 In October 2007, Winehouse and Fielder-Civil were arrested in Bergen, Norway, for possession of seven grams of cannabis.
-The couple were later released and fined 3850 kroner (around £350).
+They were released and fined 3850 kroner (around £350).
 Winehouse first appealed the fines, but later dropped the appeal.

-On 26 April 2008, Winehouse was cautioned after she admitted to police she slapped a 38-year-old man in the face, a "common assault" offence, her first of two.
+On 26 April 2008, she was cautioned after admitting to police that she had slapped a 38-year-old man in the face, a "common assault" offence.
 She voluntarily turned herself in and was held overnight.
 Police said that on her arrival, she was "in no fit state" to be interviewed.

-Ten days later, Winehouse was arrested on suspicion of possessing drugs after a video of her apparently smoking crack cocaine was passed to the police in January, but was released on bail a few hours later because they could not confirm, from the video, what she was smoking.
-The Crown Prosecution Service considered charging her, but cleared her when it could not establish that the substance in the video was a controlled drug.
+Ten days later, Winehouse was arrested on suspicion of possessing drugs after a video of her apparently smoking crack cocaine was passed to police in January, but she was released on bail a few hours later because they could not confirm, from the video, what she was smoking.
+The Crown Prosecution Service considered charging her but cleared her when it could not establish that the substance in the video was a controlled drug.
 Some members of Parliament criticised the decision not to bring charges.
-Two London residents were subsequently convicted of conspiracy to supply cocaine and ecstasy to Winehouse, leading to a two-year prison sentence for one, and a two-year community order.
+Two London residents were subsequently convicted of conspiracy to supply cocaine and ecstasy to Winehouse, leading to a two-year prison sentence for one and a two-year community order for the other.